SingularityNET-Archive/SingularityNET-Archive/Data/Snet-Ambassador-Program/Content/Onboarding-Workgroup/Docs/GoogleDocs/1EZ6wkFrAi2YXfRJE_PBRMZt1mcFTOA_yfVKQmAwGOME/doc-with-comments.md

 Hello, I am Ayo.
 As I suggested during the session, following up on Duke’s comments, we could consider having a smooth and engaging video.
 I also volunteered to help with writing the video script and the documents Clement suggested should be written.
 All to the effect that the onboarding processes can be seamless so that new members on entry can easily find out what’s next for them at every step of the way.

 > [Comments]
+> Context - documents
+> * Clement Umoh: Well.
+Are there details for this suggestions I made.
+I seem to have forgotten though.
+But its important a lil bit of details about this be added as well
+>
 > Context - documents Clement suggested should be written
 > * Vanessa Cardui: For reference, can you say what docs these were?
 >   - Dr Ayo Olu-Ayoola: One: Scripts from which onboarding video guide can be made.